 And third, Cutting Edge firewood burns hotter and longer.
 Want to make a s’more now?
 Great!
 Go for it!
 Still want to make a s’more an hour later?
 No problem!
 Keep the fire going with the best firewood available and you’ll get to enjoy the best s’mores all night.

-Shop quality firewood today so you can be ready for your next s’mores adventure.
+firewood for sale today so you can be ready for your next s’mores adventure.

 Your turn: Do you have any tips or tricks for making s’mores?
 Leave a comment below!